Topics in this article:

 4) honey/agave/sugar in a salad dressing with olive oil

 5) granola trial mixes (fruits & nuts)

-6) breads made of fruits & nuts, or oils and sweeteners
+6) breads made of fruits & nuts, or oils & sweeteners

-a. encapsulating/isolating/digesting typical food sources for bacteria, viruses & fungus in the blood & intestinal tract (mucous, chemicals, heavy metals & blood toxins)
+a. encapsulating/isolating/digesting typical food sources for bacteria, viruses, and fungus in the blood & intestinal tract (fats, oils, mucous, chemicals, heavy metals, and blood toxins)

-b. clearing the way for insulin to find the sugar in the blood and utilize it or store it properly
+b. clearing the way for insulin to find the sugar in the blood and deliver it to your cells or store it properly

 c. improving the digestion of food so food no longer rots or turns to poison in the intestinal tract

 d. dissolving the mucoid plaque lining of decades old undigested food in the small intestines